-Despite many claims by other surgeons, this technique was developed and described by Dr. Fleming and Dr. Mayer over thirty years ago.
-With this technique an incision is made within the soft hairs at the hairline, the scalp is mobilized then advanced inferiorly lower on the forehead.
-Forehead skin below the old hairline is excised and the new hairline established.
-Using the Irregular Trichophytic Hairline Incision, hair follicles are buried under the skin closure at the completion of the operation so hair will grow through the front of the hairline, giving patients total freedom of hair styling.
+Despite many claims by other surgeons, this technique was developed and described by Dr. Fleming over thirty years ago.
+With this technique an incision is made within the soft hairs at the hairline.
+The scalp is mobilized and then advanced inferiorly lower on the forehead.
+Forehead skin below the old hairline is excised and a new hairline established.
+Using the Irregular Trichophytic Hairline Incision, first brought to the Beverly Hills Institute and pioneered by Dr. Fleming, hair follicles are buried under the skin closure at the completion of the operation so that hair will grow through and in front of the hairline, giving patients total freedom of hair styling.
 The scar from this incision will not be visible.
-In some instances, where there is not enough elasticity in the scalp to provide adequate advancement, a tissue expander can be placed under the hair bearing scalp.
+In some instances where there is not enough elasticity in the scalp to provide adequate advancement, a tissue expander can be placed under the hair-bearing scalp.
 This expander is slowly filled and over time will stretch the scalp to provide the needed advancement necessary to lower the hairline.
-After several weeks the tissue expander is removed and the hairline is advanced to the correct position.
+After several weeks the tissue expander is removed and the hairline is advanced to the desired location.

 EYE BROW AND FOREHEAD LIFT

-In patients who complain of a tired or sad appearance because of the low position of their eyebrows either as an inherited characteristic or secondary to the natural aging process, the brows can be elevated.
-The forehead grooves and fine lines can accentuate the problem by making the person appear angry or fatigued.
+Eyebrow and Forehead Lift – In patients who complain in a tired or sad appearance because of a low position of their eyebrows either as an inherited characteristic or secondary to the natural aging process, the brows can be elevated.
+The forehead grooves and fine lines can accentuate the problem by making a person appear angry or fatigued.

-In these patients, the brows can be lifted and the forehead grooves reduced using either of two separate techniques.
-The endoscopic lift, which is done through several small incisions within the hair bearing scalp can be used to lift the brows but this will also elevate the hairline and therefore not reduce the size of the patient’s forehead.
-A brow lift can also be achieved using the Irregular Trichophytic Hairline Incision that we described for hairline lowering.
+In these patients the brows can be lifted and the forehead groove reduced using either of two separate techniques.
+Endoscopic lift which is done through several small incisions within the hair-bearing scalp can be used to lift the brows but this will also elevate the hairline and therefore not reduce the size of the patient’s forehead.
+A browlift can also be achieved using the Irregular Trichophytic Hairline Incision that Dr. Fleming described for hairline lowering.
 Using this incision we can lift the brows and either maintain or lower the hairline position achieving even greater forehead reduction if desirable.